 Return to Title IV Funds Policy

-Federal financial aid (“Title IV funds”) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
+Federal financial aid ("Title IV funds") is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
-According to federal law, the Financial Aid Office must recalculate Federal Title IV financial aid eligibility for students who withdraw from all classes, drop out, are dismissed, or take a leave of absence prior to completing more than 60% of a quarter/semester.
-Federal Title IV financial aid and all other aid are viewed as 100% earned after that point in time.
-Withdrawal date is defined as the actual date the student began the institution's withdrawal process, the student's last date of recorded attendance, or the midpoint of the quarter/semester for a student who leaves without notifying the institution.
+According to federal law, the Office of Financial Aid must recalculate Federal Title IV financial aid eligibility for students who withdraw from all classes, drop out, are dismissed, or take a leave of absence prior to completing more than 60% of a quarter/semester.
+Federal Title IV financial aid and all other aid (State, Institutional, etc.) are viewed as 100% earned after that point in time.
+The withdrawal date is defined as the actual date the student began the institution's withdrawal process, the student's last date of recorded attendance, or the midpoint of the quarter/semester for a student who leaves without notifying the institution.
 Catawba is required to perform a Return to Title IV Calculation within 30 days of a student's official withdraw date.
-The Federal Title IV programs covered under this policy include Federal Pell Grant, Academic Competitiveness Grant, National SMART Grant, Federal SEOG, Federal Perkins Loans, Federal Stafford Loans, and Federal PLUS Loan (Graduate Student or Parent).
+The Federal Title IV programs covered under this policy include Federal Pell Grant, Federal SEOG, Federal Perkins Loans, Federal Direct Loans, and Federal PLUS Loan (Graduate Student or Parent).
 The North Carolina Need Based Scholarship is subject to return if the student earns less than 35% of his/her financial aid.

 Also, all Catawba institutional funds are subject to return if the student earns less than 60% of his/her financial aid.
-These funds are inclusive of [but not limited to] merit scholarships, Catawba scholarships/grants, endowed scholarships, departmental scholarships, and athletic scholarships.
-Returns of institutional funds are required for all withdraws (voluntary or administrative).
+These funds are inclusive of (but not limited to) merit scholarships, Catawba scholarships/grants, endowed scholarships, departmental scholarships, and athletic scholarships.
+Returns of institutional funds are required for all withdrawals (voluntary or administrative).
 The only exceptions to a return of institutional funds are for Tuition Remission cases or if a student has a documented medical/compassion withdraw that is officially approved by the Student Affairs Department.

 The school returns "unearned" Title IV funds that have been paid to the school to cover the student's institutional charges received from Title IV grant and/or loan programs.
 No additional disbursements may be made to the student for the enrollment period.